skrattaren/apf.rst/apf.rst

   petticoats up ...' something.'"

-  This is a paraphrase or alternate version of an existing "ould Sussex Folk Song", quoted in Spike Milligan's autobiography "`Adolf Hitler: My Part in his Downfall`_" as follows:
+  This is a paraphrase or alternate version of an existing "ould Sussex Folk Song", quoted in Spike Milligan's autobiography **Adolf Hitler: My Part in his Downfall** as follows:

         Apples be ripe, nuts be brown,
         Petticoats up, trousers down.